-Cancellation Prior to the Commencement of Classes: A student will be entitled to a full refund if the student cancels his/her enrollment within five days of signing the University Enrollment Agreement.
+Cancellation Prior to the Commencement of Classes: A student will be entitled to a full refund if the student cancels their enrollment within five days of signing the University Enrollment Agreement or within the first seven days of the term.

 Cancellation After the Commencement of Classes: The first day of class through Sunday of week one 11:59 p.m.
 MST is considered the trial period for all new, reentry, and graduate reenrolled students.
 If a new, reentry, or graduate reenrolled student attends after the first day of courses but withdraws before Monday of week two at 12:00 a.m.
-MST, the student will be unregistered from his/her courses and will be entitled to a refund of all tuition and applicable fees.
+MST, the student will be unregistered from their courses and will be entitled to a refund of all tuition and applicable fees.